jkeneda/business-math/1324/1-2-graphs-of-functions.md

 Graphs of Functions
 ===

+This page hasn't fully been built yet.
+It's just a demo of the different graphing/display techniques we can use on the site.
+Note that all of this is happening in the students' browser - they don't have to download any software or sign in.
+It's just a free blog format.

 For interactive or animated graphs, we can use Chart.js.
 These graphs are nice because users can hover over the data points to get more information, but the equation labels aren't especially pretty.

 <div>